-When the assignment phase is complete, each defending companion will fight in a
+When the assignment phase is complete, each defending companion will fight in a separate skirmish phase.

-Worlds Apart "ONLINE" ad goes here (supplied in pdf format) separate skirmish phase.
 In an order decided by the Free Peoples player, skirmishes are resolved one at a time by conducting a skirmish phase for each.

 During each skirmish phase, players may perform skirmish actions, and then that skirmish must be resolved.
 All skirmish actions must be complete before proceeding to resolve the skirmish.